bmcguir2/simulate_lte/readme.txt

 > print_lines(mol='name',thres=x)

 If you give no arguments, then by default it prints all lines above 1 mK in the current simulation.
 You can specify a name (mol='methanol') for example that corresponds to a name in your stored simulations to access that directly.
 You can also specify a new threshold value in K to cut off at.
 Note that this process requires re-simulating, and so may take time if the simulation took a while the first time.

+You can now do Gaussian fitting to the lines in your spectrum right in the program!

+> gauss_fit(p,data=[freq_obs,int_obs],plot=True)

+Here, p needs to be a list of lists containing initial guesses of fitting parameters as follows: [[dT1,v1,dV1],[dT2,v2,dV2],...].
+If you only have one line to fit, p = [[dT,v,dV]].
+The amplitude and width aren't super sensitive, but the center frequency can be a little touchy.
+By default, the data that will be fit to are the observations, but you can change that if you want.
+By default, the function will plot the results.
+You also get a printout in the terminal with errors for each line!

 That's it!
 If you find any issues, please let me know.